Sudoblark/Doggify-Firefox/readme.md

 - Open the [about:debugging](https://developer.mozilla.org/en-US/docs/Tools/about:debugging) page in Firefox
 - Navigate to the repo and select the ```manifest.json``` file
 - Select "Inspect" to see the web console for the settings page
-- Continous doggos loads via a content script injected onto the page, so first you'll need to open a web console on that page and then refresh to see the console

 Note: Adding an extension via the method above only adds it for that session of Firefox; if you close then start Firefox again the Doggify extension will not be loaded.

-Any changes you make to existing files should update automatically on a refresh, although sometimes you'll need to close and open Firefox again.
+Any changes you make to existing files should update automatically on a page refresh, although sometimes you'll need to close and open Firefox again.

+### Extension Anatomy

+[beautiful-doggos](beautiful.doggos.js) is the content script injected into webpages that:
+- First replaces all images with dogs if continous doggos is enabled
+- Sets up a timer to replace all non-dog images every second is continous doggos is enabled
+- Listens for requests from the background script

+[background](background.js) is the background script, it will:
+- Create the "Doggify me!" context menu
+- Sends messages to the content script on context menu click

+The [icons](icons) folder contains icons for the entire extension to consumed by the manifest and context menu items

+The [settings](settings) folder contains [HTML](settings/settings.html)/[CSS](settings/settings.css)/[JS](settings/settings.js) relating to the settings page displayed to the user via addons > extensions > Doggify > options.
+It uses ```browser.storage.sync.set``` to set preferences, whilst the background script uses ``` browser.storage.sync.get``` to get these preferences.

 ## Compatibility
 - The iteration of images HTMLCollection is done via the following syntax: